 Use single-axis panning (typically horizontal) and column layouts for text and grid-based content.
 In these cases, content typically wraps and flows naturally from column to column and keeps the user experience consistent and discoverable across Windows Store apps.

 Don't use embedded pannable regions to display text or item lists.
 Because the panning indicators and scroll bars are displayed only when the input contact is detected within the region, it is not an intuitive or discoverable user experience.

-Don't chain or place one pannable region within another pannable region if they both pan in the same direction, as shown in the diagram under .
+Don't chain or place one pannable region within another pannable region if they both pan in the same direction, as shown here.
 This can result in the parent area being panned unintentionally when a boundary for the child area is reached.
 Consider making the panning axis perpendicular.